DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   session and the private data of session.
 An opaque pointer can be exposed directly to application which can be attached to the ``rte_crypto_op``.

-* cryptodev: The interface between library and drivers will be marked as internal in DPDK 21.11.

 * security: Hide structure ``rte_security_session`` and expose an opaque pointer for the private data to the application which can be attached to the packet while enqueuing.